 If you want to make this recipe for breakfast all week, go ahead!
 They will last about 1 week if kept in the right conditions.
 That means airtight containers and on the counter.
 This way moisture won’t get in and start to make them lose their crunch.
 If they do start to lose their crunch it’s not a huge deal since they will still taste delicious, but you can try re-toasting in the oven for a few minutes to help.

 Holiday Keto Biscotti

-These are a must have for Thanksgiving and Christmas!
+This recipe is a must have for Thanksgiving and Christmas!
 They are flavorful, pair perfectly with a cup of coffee in the morning or after dinner, and the best part, they are low carb!
-Indulging during the holiday season doesn't mean you have to break away from you healthy lifestyle.
-We've created Keto Biscotti so you can have your biscotti and eat it too 🙂
+Indulging during the holiday season doesn’t mean you have to break away from you healthy lifestyle.
+We’ve created an easy Keto Biscotti recipe so you can have your biscotti and eat it too 🙂

 Recipe can be quickly added to MyFitnessPal – Search “KetoConnect – Keto Biscotti”

 - Preheat the oven to 350F.
 Line a large baking tray with parchment paper or a silpat liner.

 - Spread almonds on a baking sheet and toast in oven for about 10-12 minutes.
 When baked, remove from oven, chop, and set aside.

 - In a medium bowl, whisk together the almond flour, flaxseed, coconut flour, baking powder, salt, and erythritol.

 - In a separate bowl, whisk eggs, stevia, melted butter and extract using a hand mixer.
 Add in the dry mixture and combine until fully incorporated.

 - Fold in cooled, chopped almonds.
 Allow batter to sit for 5 minutes (to allow to coconut flour to absorb some of the moisture).